blabla1337/skf-flask/markdown/knowledge_base/26-knowledge_base--sensitive_information_stored_in_cookies--.md

-sensitive information stored in cookies
+Sensitive information stored in cookies
 -------